Rob Refsnyder: New York Yankees (2012–2017)

 The New York Yankees selected Refsnyder in the fifth round, with the 187th overall selection, in the 2012 MLB draft.
-Though he played as a right fielder for Arizona, the Yankees profiled Refsnyder as a second baseman.
 Refsnyder signed with the Yankees on July 6, receiving a $205,900 signing bonus.
-He reported to the Charleston RiverDogs of the Class A South Atlantic League, where he made his professional debut on July 10.
-He batted .241 for Charleston.
+He reported to the Charleston RiverDogs of the Single–A South Atlantic League, where he made his professional debut on July 10, 2012.
+He batted .241 for Charleston in 2012.

 The Yankees assigned Refsnyder to Charleston to start the 2013 season.
-After posting a .370 batting average and a .452 on-base percentage (OBP) in 13 games, Refsnyder was promoted to the Tampa Yankees of the Class A-Advanced Florida State League on April 19.
+After posting a .370 batting average and a .452 on-base percentage (OBP) in 13 games, Refsnyder was promoted to the Tampa Yankees of the High–A Florida State League on April 19.
 He batted .283 with a .408 OBP and a .404 slugging percentage in 117 games for Tampa, hitting six home runs and recording 51 RBIs.

-Refsnyder began the 2014 season with the Trenton Thunder of the Class AA Eastern League.
-With the help of Marcus Thames, the Thunder's hitting coach, Refsnyder made changes to his swing that reduced unnecessary movement, resulting in an increase in his power output.
+Refsnyder began the 2014 season with the Trenton Thunder of the Double–A Eastern League.
+With the help of Marcus Thames, the Thunder's hitting coach, Refsnyder made changes to his swing that increased his power output.
 He won the Eastern League Player of the Week Award for the week of May 26 – June 1.
-After batting .342 with six home runs in 60 games for Trenton, including a .430 average in his last 28 games, while also improving his defense at second base, the Yankees promoted Refsnyder to the Scranton/Wilkes-Barre RailRiders of the Class AAA International League on June 10.

-After batting .371 with three home runs in his first 19 games with Scranton/Wilkes-Barre, Yankees general manager Brian Cashman described Refsnyder's progress as "pretty impressive", and added that "he's forcing us to pay attention."
-Cashman had Refsnyder play in the outfield to prepare for a possible promotion to the major leagues.
-Refsnyder finished the season with a .300 average, eight home runs, and 33 RBIs in 77 games for Scranton/Wilkes-Barre.
+After batting .342 with six home runs in 60 games for Trenton, Refsnyder was promoted to the Scranton/Wilkes-Barre RailRiders of the Triple–A International League on June 10.
+Refsnyder finished the season with a .300 average, eight home runs, and 33 RBI in 77 games for Scranton/Wilkes-Barre.
+Playing second base, he was one of the Yankees' top prospects.

-The Yankees gave Refsnyder an opportunity to compete for a spot with the major league team in 2015, but assigned him to Scranton/Wilkes-Barre to start the season so that he could continue to work on his defense.